rdjondo/SimplisticSSD/README.md

-# SimplisticSSD
+# SSimplisticSegNet
-Ultra simple Single Shot detector implementation
+SimplisticSegNet implementation on Keras